Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/customizing/setup.md

   * This is helpful if you're trying to lock down webMAN from someone that's exploring your console but has a history of changing settings that should not be changed.
 * **Disable multiMAN covers** changes where webMAN should gather icons for games.
   * **MM COVERS** tells webMAN to look for multiMAN's icons.
 If multiMAN is not installed, this option has no meaning.
-  * **ONLINE COVERS** tells webMAN to use the Title ID and game name to search the ManaGunz repository for an icon.
+  * **ONLINE COVERS** tells webMAN to use the Title ID and game name to search the ManaGunZ repository for an icon.
   * **ICON0.PNG** allows you to choose the game's included icon as the cover.
   * **NONE** turns all of webMAN's listed games into disc icons, corresponding to the type of disc.
   * The **Plugin Language** option chooses what language to display the game's name in.